okken/talks/presentation.md

 * [Test & Code 38](https://testandcode.com/38)
     * Prioritize software tests with RCRCRC
 * [Test & Code 39](https://testandcode.com/39)
-    * Thorough software testing for critical features
     * equivalence partitioning
     * boundary value analysis
     * decision tables
-    * Also googling these terms works.
-Wikipedia has good entries on these.
 ???
 * in this instance, 4 test cases really isn't enough
 * this is a more realistic set of test cases